ask616/kiko-minus/README.md

     $ gem install kiko-minus

 Finally, make sure to follow the directions [below](https://github.com/ask616/kiko-minus#pagination) to enable pagination on your home page.

+You can refer to [this](https://github.com/ask616/blog) example for guidance.

+### Updating
+To update your blog to the latest version of the theme, simply run `bundle update`, or specify the version of kiko-minus you want in your Gemfile, and run `bundle update`.

 ## Contents
 kiko-minus has an assortment of components to minimize additional needed configuration, so that all you need to do is add your posts to `_posts/` and be ready to go.